Please forgive temporary problems with photos.

 No matter how you plan to apply the finish coats, DO use a good primer that is compatible the paint you are going to use.
 Without a good, compatible primer, finish coats of paint do not stick well to the bare metal.
 Spend some time making sure the surfaces are clean, smooth, primed, and ready for paint.
 This is the step that has the most effect on the quality of the finish.
 Start with one light coat of primer.
 Then inspect the panels and any repairs.
 How good did you do on the bodywork?
 I like to block sand with fine or medium grit sandpaper to reveal high and low spots.
 Small imperfections can be filled with primer by spot-painting them and sanding until you build up enough primer to fill the imperfection.
 The sheet metal is plenty thick enough for traditional hammer and dolly work.
 Some folks will use a skim-coat of bondo and then sand the panel, leaving bondo only in the low spots.
 That is way overkill for a working tractor.
 I'm happy if the panels are relatively straight.
 A few dents just add character, grin.
 Once you are satisfied with the bodywork, shoot one light coat of primer on everything.
 Let it dry thoroughly, then sand with fine (180-220) grit paper, or use clean steel wool.
 Finally, just before spraying the first finish color, go over the surface with a clean rag and mineral spirits to remove any dust or oils.
-A single finger print can mess up the finish.
+A single oily finger print will mess-up the finish.
 If you are painting in the great outdoors, try to pick a day with low winds, not too much sun, and few bugs.
 Good luck with that.

 If using an air compressor and spray gun, one quart of primer and two quarts of each color is enough to do the red-belly paint scheme.
 This usually leaves some extra for small parts and to touch-up any damage down the road.

-My advice is to skip the hardener or any other paint additives, especially if this is a working tractor.
-Paint fumes are bad enough for your health without adding even more toxic substances to it.
-Plus, the benefits provided by the additives are mostly wasted on a tractor anyway.
+My advice is to skip hardeners and any other paint additives, especially if this is a working tractor.
+Paint fumes are bad enough without adding more toxic substances.
+Plus, the benefits provided by additives are completely wasted on a working tractor.
 Few home shops have the proper respirators and other equipment required to shoot paint with additives.
-That stuff can kill you, D-E-D dead, or make you wish you were dead.
+That stuff can kill you D-E-D dead, or make you wish you were dead.
 Get the material safety data sheets for any paint additives you think you want to use.
 Just do a web search for the product and add MSDS to the search.
-If you become sensitized to some of these products, it may put you in the hospital, and cause permanent health issues.
+If you become sensitized to some of these products, it may put you in the hospital and cause permanent health issues.
 It just isn't worth the risk for a one-shot deal on a tractor.
-Leave those products to the folks who have the proper safety equipment.
+Leave additives to the folks painting show cars who have the proper safety equipment.
 A good quality enamel will last at least 10 years and still clean up well (if you ever bother to wash the dirt off your working tractor).

-With most paint guns you will need to thin the paint for spraying.
-My spray gun seems to like 5% mineral spirits (that works out to adding 1.6 ounces of mineral spirits to one quart can of paint).
+With most paint guns the paint must be thinned for spraying.
+My spray gun seems to like thinning with 5% mineral spirits (that works out to adding 1.6 ounces of mineral spirits to one quart can of paint).
 There is enough room in the can to add the thinner, put the lid back on, and shake it up.
 Information about thinning and tip size should be printed on the paint can.
 The newer HVLP spray guns create a lot less overspray than the older type of equipment that I still use, but they are also more expensive.
 If you adjust the HVLP gun correctly, you should be able to get good coverage with a lot less paint overspray.
 You still need a mask.
 For a one-time deal even the disposable masks are better than nothing.

 Some purists may whine about green and yellow Fords or 9N tractors painted with the Red-Belly paint scheme.
 Tough, this is your tractor, so feel free to paint it any colors you choose.
 Any future restorer is going to strip whatever paint is there and start over.
 No-matter what color you use any paint will protect the metal.